boltops-tools/pipedream/docs/quick-start.md

 end
 ```

-This is a short pipeline that has 2 stages:
+The pipeline definition is much shorter than typical CloudFormation code.
+In this short pipeline, there are 2 stages:

-1. downloads the source code from Gitub and uploads it to S3 as a output artifact
+1. Downloads the source code from Gitub and uploads it to S3 as an output artifact.
-2. starts some codebuild project with the code that was previously uploaded to s3 as the output artifact
+2. Starts some codebuild project with the code that was previously uploaded to s3 as the input artifact.

-Note: you have to create the codebuild projects as a prequisite.
-The [codebuild.cloud](https://codebuild.cloud) tool helps with this.
+Note, you need to have a codebuild project already created as a prerequisite.
+The instructions for that are below.

-To define a pipeline, it much shorter than typical CloudFormation code.
-You can then create the pipeline with a single command:
+You can then deploy or create the pipeline with a single command:

     pipe deploy